get-set-fetch/scraper/README.md

 Database credentials from the connection examples below match the ones from the corresponding docker files.

 ### SQLite
 Default storage option if none provided consuming the least amount of resources.
 Requires knex and sqlite driver.
-I'm recommending sqlite3@4 as it seems latest sqlite3@5.0.x doesn't yet have pre-built binaries for all major node versions.
+I'm recommending sqlite3@4 as it seems latest 5.0.x versions don't yet have pre-built binaries for all major node versions.
 ```
 $ npm install knex sqlite3@4
 ```